 - Place it on the baby’s tummy.
 Do check that the towel is not so hot for a baby.

 - Repeat after frequent intervals.

-A word of caution: Don’t use hot water bottle on baby’s tummy.
+A word of caution: Don’t use hot water bottles on the baby’s tummy.

-Many food items such as high sugar fruits, legumes, aerated drinks triggers the formation of gas.
+Many food items such as high sugar fruits, legumes, and aerated drinks trigger the formation of gas.
 Carefully observe your child’s eating pattern and identify the food that causes gas.
 It is best to avoid such items that are known to cause gas in your child.

 As a rule of thumb, one should take plenty of water to digest the food we eat.
 Children often forget to drink sufficient water.